Distance selling pharmacies

 No. These Regulations do not currently apply to “health care services” which are health services provided by health professionals to patients to assess, maintain or restore their state of health, including the prescription, dispensation and provision of medicinal products and medical devices (see Part (a) of Article 3 of Directive 2011/24/EU).
 A “Health professional” includes a pharmacist.

-The prohibition on face-to-face contact has been in place since 2005 and continues under the new regulations.
-The prohibition on face-to-face contact only covers the provision of Essential NHS pharmaceutical services, at the pharmacy premises.
+The prohibition on face-to-face contact has been in place since 2005 for Essential services and this continues and has been expanded to Directed services in the amended regulations.
+The prohibition on face-to-face contact covers the provision of Essential, Advanced, National Enhanced and Enhanced NHS pharmaceutical services, at the pharmacy premises.
 This means that a delivery driver employed by the contractor could (a) collect a prescription from the GP practice; and (b) deliver the dispensed items to the patient at their home.

 Q. Can a DSP charge for delivery of prescriptions?